Dying of the Light (film): Filming

 Filming was set to begin on January 27, 2014, to be shot in Romania, including in Castel Film Studios, Bucharest, and wrapped after five weeks followed by post-production to be done in the US.
-On March 5, 2014, Cage was spotted on the set during the filming of The Dying of the Light in Queensland, Australia.
-The next day, March 6, it was announced that the shooting in Gold Coast, Queensland had wrapped and the rest of the film would be shot in Romania.
+On March 5, 2014, Cage was spotted on the set of Dying of the Light in Queensland, Australia.
+The next day, it was announced that the shooting in Gold Coast, Queensland had wrapped and the rest of the film would be shot in Romania.